CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_RNAseq_QA.md

 Begin by using [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/download.html) to check the quality of each of your fastq files.
 Throughout this protocol, we'll assume you use a directory structure like the one outlined above.
 The file paths below reference this directory structure.

 ```
-# navigate to the folder with your preprocessed fastq files
+# navigate to the folder with your raw fastq files
-cd data/processed
+cd data/raw
 # run fastqc on all files, putting the outputs into the QA/fastqc folder
 fastqc *.gz -t 24 -o ../QA/fastqc
 ```